Using Emotion Embeddings to Transfer Knowledge Between Emotions, Languages, and Annotation Formats: Introduction

 The needs for emotional inference from text have also diversified.
 First, the domain of interest can vary greatly between applications, ranging from everyday dialogues \cite{li2017dailydialog} to tweets \cite{mohammad2018semeval}.
 Secondly, it is desirable for the models to be able to handle multiple languages \cite{mohammad2018semeval}, such as when studying perceptions and reactions to international news stories.
 Finally, the emotions of interest can differ between applications, and perhaps even the annotation scheme might not be similar.
 For example, in this work, we analyzed tweets annotated for clusters of emotions, where emotions that co-occur frequently were grouped, in contrast to single emotions in other settings.
 Hence, transfer learning is hindered by the mismatch.

 In this work, our main goal is to achieve transfer of emotion recognition between annotation formats, emotions and languages.
 Our experimental design examines this step-by-step.
 First, we leverage pretrained multilingual language models \cite{barbieri2022xlmt, devlin2018bert} to enable knowledge transfer between languages.
-We also use and extend \verb+Demux+ \cite{chochlakis2022label}, a model that incorporates the labels in its input space to achieve the final classification.
+We also use and extend \textit{Demux} \cite{chochlakis2022leveraging}, a model that incorporates the labels in its input space to achieve the final classification.
 Emotions are then embedded in the same space as the language tokens.
-Emotion word embeddings can facilitate transfer between emotions, as shown in \cite{chochlakis2022label}, so we study whether this can also be achieved in a zero-shot manner.
-Lastly, we examine how an extension of \verb+Demux+ to clusters can transfer knowledge between different annotation formats by directly performing operations on label embeddings \cite{mikolov2013linguistic}.

-Our contributions include the following: \begin{itemize} \item We show that multilingual emotion recognition models can be competitive with or even outperform monolingual baselines, and that knowledge can be transferred to new languages. \item We demonstrate that \verb+Demux+ can inherently transfer knowledge to emotions it has not been trained with. \item We illustrate that operations on the contextual emotion embeddings of \verb+Demux+ can successfully achieve transfer to novel annotation formats in a zero-shot manner.
-To the best of our knowledge, we are the first to study this setting. \item We show that \verb+Demux+ can be critical for flexible emotion recognition in a dynamic environment with ever-changing inference needs, such as the addition and subtraction of emotion types, changes in language, and alterations in the annotation format, e.g., the clustering of different emotions. \end{itemize}
+Emotion word embeddings can facilitate transfer between emotions, as shown in \cite{chochlakis2022leveraging}, so we study whether this can also be achieved in a zero-shot manner.
+Lastly, we examine how an extension of \textit{Demux} to clusters can transfer knowledge between different annotation formats by directly performing operations on label embeddings \cite{mikolov2013linguistic}.
+Our contributions include the following: \begin{itemize} \item We show that multilingual emotion recognition models can be competitive with or even outperform monolingual baselines, and that knowledge can be transferred to new languages. \item We demonstrate that \textit{Demux} can inherently transfer knowledge to emotions it has not been trained with. \item We illustrate that operations on the contextual emotion embeddings of \textit{Demux} can successfully achieve transfer to novel annotation formats in a zero-shot manner.
+To the best of our knowledge, we are the first to study this setting. \item We show that \textit{Demux} can be critical for flexible emotion recognition in a dynamic environment with ever-changing inference needs, such as the addition and subtraction of emotion types, changes in language, and alterations in the annotation format, e.g., the clustering of different emotions. \end{itemize}